campmindshark/people-manager/README.md

 # Install dependencies
 yarn

+# Start DB (in a different terminal tab)
+docker-compose up

 # Do migrations
 yarn db-migrate

 # Seed DB with test data (optional, but convenient)
 yarn db-seed

-# Run locally
+# Run locally (this starts up the frontend react server and the backend express server with live reloads)
 yarn dev
 ```

-## Getting Started With Docker

-1. generate the application image `make docker-build`
-2. generate the migration image `make docker-migration-build`
-3. make sure you have an appropriate `.env` file stored at `./packages/backend/env/.env.docker.local`
-4. start the application with `docker-compose up`

 ## Design Stuff